philnash/philna.sh/_posts/2017-02-13-doing-things-wrong.md

 ## Accessibility matters

 The last thing to be pointed out, and probably the most important, was not about the content of the blog post but the accessibility of my site in general.
-[Charlotte Spencer pointed out that my site failed colour contrast tests](https://twitter.com/Charlotteis/status/830416813091614720) for both the code samples and links on the site.
+[James Spencer pointed out that my site failed colour contrast tests](https://twitter.com/varjmes/status/830416813091614720) for both the code samples and links on the site.
 The tests they referred to are the [Web Content Accessibility Guidelines on colour contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) which recommend a contrast ratio of at least 4.5:1 for regular body text.
 I learned some interesting things trying to fix this:

 * [tota11y](https://khan.github.io/tota11y/), by the [Khan Academy](https://www.khanacademy.org/), is a really awesome tool
-  * I learned about it from the link Charlotte shared with me
+  * I learned about it from the link James shared with me
   * It suggests colours that are similar to the existing colour that would pass the test
   * It also has other plugins that visualise things like out of order heading usage, poor link text, missing alt attributes and a few more, helping you to ensure your site is as accessible as possible
 * Syntax highlighting themes are really bad at accessible contrast levels